 On several occasions clients have come to us asking for a form with a gated resource.
-They want the resource (.pdf, .doc, .xls etc.) to be available to download after the user fills a form.
+They want the resource (.pdf, .doc, .xls etc.) to be available to download after the user fills out a form.
 In exchange for the visitor's valuable information, we provide them a file.

 Install the modules as usual.
 If you need more information on this topic, you can find it here.